btcpayserver/blog/blog/_posts/btcpay-server-1-2-0.md

 This addition is paving the road towards having a plugin system in BTCPay that adds infinite functionality and customization on top of the core feature available.

+The plugin system should allow developers to build easier on top of BTCPay without relying on the core team to develop, agree, or review the changes.
+These plugins can be maintained separately and activated by users on demand.
+This introduces a whole new vision for BTCPay, a payment platform or as we like to call it, the WordPress of Bitcoin.

 ## **Greenfield API**

 ----